 Rewilding Sweden is working towards a future where natural processes increasingly shape landscapes, enhancing nature’s capacity to deliver benefits such as food, clean air and water, and human health and well-being.
 We want future generations, like our ancestors, to marvel at the grandeur of wild nature, finding connection and deeper meaning in it.
 That’s why we see it as our shared responsibility to treat nature as precious heritage – something we have a duty to pass on in the best possible condition.

-Check out our youth project Forest of the future.
+Check out our youth project Forests of the future.